 And why is it his favorite stop?
 Well, Mose is fond of chocolate cake… and the lady there that makes it.

 Mort Cory, Jr.

 When Sheriff Neeley mentions that Laramie has one of the fastest growing cemeteries in Wyoming* he might have been thinking about how quickly Laramie sheriffs come and go.
 Mort is one of around twenty sheriffs that take on the job in Laramie from the time Jess arrives.

 Granted, while some are shot, others just disappear and a few do seem to retire as local ranchers.
 Mort seems to be the only sheriff to be able to hang onto the job.
 It’s not an easy thing to do.
 Added to his concerns are those two ranchers he keeps enlisting to fill in when his duties take him out of town.
 They just don’t seem to be able to keep out of trouble.

 Mort and Jess share a number of traits.
 For example, Mort accuses Jess of being ornery and stubborn.
 Jess shoots back that Mort might have a trace of that himself.
-In fact, Mort may portend the footprints that Jess follows in the future, if Jess does not remember the size of Laramie’s Boot Hill.
+Perhaps that is why Mort occasionally steps into the shadow of the law to protect or prevent his young friend from being pushed into actions that could lead him to the wrong side of the law.** In fact, Mort may portend the footprints that Jess follows in the future, if Jess does not remember the size of Laramie’s Boot Hill.

 Mort and Slim have known each other longer than have Mort and Jess.*** They mirror each other in relation to respecting the law, although Sheriff Cory has to also keep to the letter of the law.
 Both Slim and Mort stand up to Jess when he steps sideways of it, just as they both believe he is a good friend to have on their side.